calydia/blog-forestry-gatsby/src/pages/posts/comparison-of-drupal-vs-gatsby.md

   bits.
 It was a good idea so that became the plan.</p><p>The Lighthouse audit results on my local machine have huge differences in performance.
 The Drupal version got 37(mobile) and 38(desktop) on perfomance while the Gatsby version 100 on both.
-The Drupal is running with Docker4Drupal setup.</p>"
+The Drupal is running with Docker4Drupal setup.</p><p>On the server the Drupal version got 100 points in performance.
+So good job on the hosting side of things.</p>"
 photo_credits: ''

 ---